 The latest advances in technology help Six Sigma to impact businesses even greater.
 With the help of data collection techniques, companies can now collect more data to understand their current position better.
 While machine learning methods contribute enhanced data collection, they also help in converting unstructured data to structured data and conduct root-cause analysis about processes.
 The improvements in these technologies impact Six Sigma as the performance of methodology gets better, as well.

 AI algorithms can also support Six Sigma and offer solutions for process improvement.
 With automated data processing, AI algorithms, like neural networks, can understand the “as-is” processes, their bottlenecks and make suggestions to eliminate bottlenecks.
+Explore more on how to pair these process technologies with six sigma.

 Below you can find more specific technologies which can directly impact Six Sigma philosophy: